falcon4ever/KMM-demos/DecomposeKmmNavigationSample/README.md

 * Tab B, C shows an example how you can return a value back to the previous screen

 ## Build env
-This demo was created using Android Studio Arctic Fox 2020.3.1.
+This demo was created using Android Studio Arctic Fox 2020.3.1 / XCode 12.4

-### Issues
-* Compose 1.0.0 requires you to use kotlinVersion 1.5.10 (modify it in the root build.gradle.kts).
-This will change in future versions of Compose.
-* To build the iOS version, we need kotlinVersion 1.5.21 which contains the embedAndSignAppleFrameworkForXcode task.

 ## Demo